 Records of the juvenile court are not open to public scrutiny.
 Under traditional juvenile court philosophy, a veil of secrecy is drawn over its proceedings and records.

-can well be imagined to be multifold the number of cases of physical abuse.
+These laws do not require the reporting of "mental abuse," which is much more devastating to the child.
+The percentage of such cases, serious in nature, can well be imagined to be multifold the number of cases of physical abuse.

 Online Continuing Education QUESTION

 If a woman admits during a counseling session that she is being abused

 by her boyfriend, the social worker is obligated to do the following: